helium/HIP/0082-helium-mobile-service-provider.md

 It’s important to note that Helium Mobile offers an unlimited plan without data caps  for Subscribers.
 This means that the data offloading will still continue after the 30Gb usage is reached, however Hotspot Owners won’t earn MOBILE rewards for providing data traffic to such Subscribers.
 Additionally, DCs won’t be burned from the Helium Mobile Carrier account for the data traffic routing after the data caps are reached for Subscribers.

-We don’t anticipate data caps to be reached frequently.
-Nevertheless, we will closely analyze usage on the Network and quickly iterate on solutions to ensure all members of the Network can earn rewards for legitimate use of the Network.
+We do not anticipate that the 30GB data cap will be reached frequently.
+Nevertheless, we will closely analyze the data usage of our Subscribers and quickly iterate on solutions in order to ensure all members of the Network will be appropriately rewarded for legitimate use of the Network.

 Approval of this approach is necessary for Helium Mobile to start offloading data to the Helium Mobile Network.